 Four Pillars Bloody Shiraz Gin

 Gins aren't usually a product of vintage—being infused with Shiraz grapes makes this one hell of a unique spirit.
 To make this ruby-red gin, grapes are destemmed and steeped in Four Pillars Rare Dry Gin in cool tanks that are stirred daily.
 Eight weeks later, the fruit is pressed and blended with more gin to bring up the alcohol content.
-I like to pour it over ice and savour the dense raspberry, but the Four Pillars crew advise it also works in a Tom Collins.
-The 2020 release has just arrived—shop it here.
+We like to pour it over ice and savour the dense raspberry flavour, but the Four Pillars crew advise it also works in a Tom Collins.
+Shop it here.

 Adelaide Hills Distillery X Something Wild Green Ant Gin

 This collab between Adelaide Hills Distillery and Something Wild Beverage Company is truly special.
 It's infused with green ants harvested in the Northern Territory by the Motlop family of the Larrakia people.
-Green ant brings a lime and coriander flavour, and you'll find a couple of ants in the bottom of the bottle for extra zest (yes, you can eat them!).
+Green ant brings a lime and coriander flavour, and you'll find a couple of ants in the bottom of the bottle for extra zest—yes, you can eat them.
 There's also pepper berry, lemon myrtle and boobialla (native juniper).
-Let the flavours soar in a simple G&T or a martini.
+Let the flavours soar in one of the best Australian gin and tonics you can make from home.
 Shop it here.

 The West Winds Gin The Cutlass

-This multi-award winning Margaret River gin fuses traditional juniper with cinnamon myrtle, lemon myrtle and, interestingly, Australian bush tomato.
-The West Winds suggest garnishing with capsicum or cherry tomato to bring out the savoury notes, but if you're cocktail-making—I think it would rock in a gin Blood Mary.
+This multi-award-winning Margaret River gin fuses traditional juniper with cinnamon myrtle, lemon myrtle and, interestingly, Australian bush tomato.
+The West Winds suggest garnishing with capsicum or cherry tomato to bring out the savory notes, but if you're cocktail-making—it would rock in a gin Bloody Mary.
 Shop it here.

 Archie Rose Distilling Co.
 Signature Dry Gin